An escape of vector matter-wave soliton from a parabolic trap: Small-amplitude coupled solitons.

-The respective relation between the initial stationary state chemical potential $\mu_{1,i}$ and the value of $\mu_1$ [which satisfies the condition (\ref{eq:stsi-dep})] is depicted in Fig.\ref{fig:state}(a) by blue dashed line.
-As the next step, applying nonzero linear coupling between components $\beta(x,t)\ne 0$ for certain time, one can transfer the atoms from the first component to the second one.
-Nevertheless, application of spatially uniform (coordinate independent) coupling will result in the transferring of the atoms to second component in the same phase, giving rise to the similar shapes of solitons in both components (in fact, such resulting soliton will be unstable due to opposite signs of intraspecies nonlinearities $g_1$ and $g_2$).
-Overcoming of this difficulty and creation of the coupled soliton stationary state with different symmetries in the first and second components [Figs.\ref{fig:state}(c),\ref{fig:state}(d)] is possible by using the spatially-periodic linear coupling with the period equal to $2\pi$, namely
+For the next step, applying nonzero linear coupling between components $\beta(x,t)\ne 0$ for a certain time, one can transfer the atoms from the first component to the second one.
+Nevertheless, application of a spatially uniform coupling will result in the transferring of the atoms to second component in the same phase, giving rise to similar shapes of solitons in both components.
+In fact, such resulting soliton will be unstable due to opposite signs of intraspecies nonlinearities $g_1$ and $g_2$.
+Notwithstanding, the creation of the coupled soliton stationary state with different symmetries in the first and second components (like in figures \ref{fig:state}(c) and \ref{fig:state}(d)) is possible if one uses a spatially-periodic linear coupling with the period equal to $2\pi$,